-The Notice of Intent to Lien is a mysterious document.
+The Notice of Intent to Lien (NOI) is a mysterious document.
 While it is only required in a select few states, claimants all across the United States send this form.
-Even though a preliminary notice is required in most states, and a mechanics lien can be filed in all states, it’s the Notice of Intent to Lien that is perhaps our most popular filing at zlien .
+Even though a preliminary notice is required in most states, and a mechanics lien can be filed in all states, it’s the Notice of Intent to Lien that is perhaps our most popular filing at zlien.

 What Is A Notice Of Intent To Lien?

 A notice of intent to lien is a lot like a demand letter.
-It is a form document sent to certain parties on a construction project warning that if payment isn’t made to the claimant within a certain number of days, the claimant will file a mechanics lien.
+It is a document sent to certain parties on a construction project warning that if payment isn’t made, the claimant intends to file a mechanics lien.

 - North Dakota